-In 1966 Arnold \cite{arnold} developed a framework in which a set of possible fluid motions (a configuration space) can be thought of as an infinite-dimensional Lie group of diffeomorphisms.
-Within this framework, configuration space of uniformly canonical systems is the group manifold of spacetime diffeomorphisms \({\rm Diff}(\mathbb{R}^4)\).
-The elements of the Lie algebra \({\rm Diff}(\mathbb{R}^4)\) are vector fields.
-Given components of the flow field \(\mathcal{J}^\alpha\) the components of the flow vector field are \(\mathcal{U}^\alpha=\mathcal{J}^\alpha \sqrt{|g|}\), where \( |g|\) is the determinant of the spacetime metric.
+\la{41} In 1966 Arnold \cite{arnold} developed a framework in which a set of possible fluid motions (a configuration space) { is identified} as an infinite-dimensional Lie group of diffeomorphisms.
+Within this framework, { the} configuration space of uniformly canonical systems is the group manifold of spacetime diffeomorphisms \({\rm Diff}(\mathbb{R}^4)\).
+The elements of the Lie algebra \({\rm Diff}(\mathbb{R}^4)\) are vector fields { associated with the flow field \(\mathcal{J}^\alpha \sqrt{|g|}\), where \( |g|\) is the determinant of the spacetime metric. }